vermo7en/GSCopywriting/src/pages/index.md

       - title: Sales Copy
         subtitle: 'Letters, calls to action, you name it.'
         content: >
-          Closing sales can seem daunting.
-I will make sure your copy converts better and connects with your clients .
+          Closing sales can seem daunting, especially for high ticket items.
+I will make sure your copy converts better and connects with your clients.
         actions:
           - label: Learn More
             url: /about